eProsima/FIWARE-SH/README.md

 - For more information, you can see the [demo steps](fiware/sample/demo.md), and the related [video](https://drive.google.com/open?id=1w90DAPkovjwj7673d5RfOINlAAc7kWb1)
 - Also, you can have a look to the [internal design](fiware/doc/design.md)
-- For a fast configuration, you can use the [dockerfile](Dockerfile)
+- For a fast configuration, you can use the [dockerfile](Dockerfile).
+**NOTICE**: Both when building and running the Dockerfile, you must specify the option `--network=host`, because FIWARE SH tells Orion context broker its own IP in order to make subscriptions, and for it to work the docker IP must be the same as the host IP.

 ### Changelog